Bold Eagles: Angry Birds Are Ripping $80,000 Drones Out of the Sky - Slashdot

 ..seems like there could be a video game in that. . . .. . .Oh.
 Nevermind. . . (grin)

-Eagles are top of the food chain predators (Score:2)
+Eagles are top of the food chain predators (Score:4, Insightful)

 and they know it.
 They are defending their position as the master of the sky, deadliest flying living creature.